gcallah/BookReviews/schroeder.md

 from sufficient.
 In many cases in fact a worse regime takes its place: think of France in 1789, or Russia in 1917.

+S. makes some important historiographical points in this essay.
+He declares that, in using historical analogies, we must "value the differences as well as the similarities between past and present circumstances."
+51 And he points out that historians must be modest in handing out advice:
+"After all, knowledge of history can never tell us exactly what to think or do in a given situation; it only offers a richer reservoir of possibilities to think about."
+51

 ## The Case Against Preemptive War

-"an American campaign to overthrow Hussein by armed force would be an unjust, aggressive, imperialist war which even if it succeeded... would have negative, potentially disastrous effects on our alliances and friendships, American
+In "The Case Against Preemptive War," written in 2002, as the Bush administration was drumming up support for an attack on Iraq, S. argues that "an American campaign to overthrow Hussein by armed force would be an unjust, aggressive, imperialist war which even if it succeeded... would have negative, potentially disastrous effects on our alliances and friendships, American